huggingface/transformers/docs/source/en/tasks/image_text_to_text.md

 pip install -U quanto bitsandbytes
 ```

-To quantize model during loading, we need to first create `QuantoConfig`.
-We can load the model like usual, but just pass `quantization_config` during model initialization.
+To quantize a model during loading, we need to first create [`QuantoConfig`].
+Then load the model as usual, but pass `quantization_config` during model initialization.

 ```python
 from transformers import Idefics2ForConditionalGeneration, AutoTokenizer, QuantoConfig